paymill/paymill-documentation/guides/paypal/transactions.html.md

 A PayPal transaction needs the checksum type to be specified as well as a valid transaction amount and currency.
 You also need to provide a valid cancel URL and return URL for the customer to return to.

-- **Checksum type:** Needs to be set to "PayPal" `paypal` so that the checksum is later turned into a PayPal transaction.
+- `checksum_type`: Needs to be set to "PayPal" `paypal` so that the checksum is later turned into a PayPal transaction.
-- **Amount:** Transaction amount as an integer, e.g. Euro cents.
+- `amount`: Transaction amount as an integer, e.g. Euro cents.
 Must be the overall sum of all transaction components (see optional transaction details).
-- **Currency:** Valid currency code for this transaction.
+- `currency`: Valid currency code for this transaction.
 Will be used for all amounts within the transaction (see optional transaction details).
-- **Return URL:** Used when your customer completed PayPal checkout and a transaction was created.
+- `return_url`: Used when your customer completed PayPal checkout and a transaction was created.
 The transaction outcome can be *successful*, *failed*, or *pending*.
 You will receive the transaction ID and status information as URL parameters.
-- **Cancel URL:** Used when your customer cancelled during PayPal checkout and returns to your store.
+- `cancel_url`: Used when your customer cancelled during PayPal checkout and returns to your store.
 At this URL, offer a way to review or modify the order and ask the customer to restart the checkout.

 This example checksum contains all mandatory information for a PayPal transaction: